You can find out more about the Hawke's Bay Regional Council programmes that specific rates fund elsewhere on this website.

 The Plant Pest Control rate is charged on rural properties 4.0468 hectares (10 acres) and larger.
-This helps fund biosecurity advisory services for property owners/ occupiers for controlling 17 pest plants listed under the Regional Pest Management Strategy 2013 or up to 10 other plants outside this strategy for health, productivity, biodiversity and land drainage benefits.
+This helps fund biosecurity advisory services for property owners/ occupiers for controlling pest plants listed under the Regional Pest Management Strategy or other plants outside this strategy, for health, productivity, biodiversity and land drainage benefits.
 The rate also contributes to weed biological controls.

 This rate is charged only on urban ratepayers in Napier, Havelock North, Hastings, Clive and Bay View, to help provide bus services in and around the cities.